gtroiani/yucunani_catchgame/README.md

 Language items have been collected by Jeremias Salazar (language advocate and educator).
 Game design by Giorgia Troiani (PhD student in Linguistics).

+This work is being released under a Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) You are welcome to share and adapt the material as long as you attribute appropriate credit, do not use the material for commercial use, and distributed your remixed work under the same license as the original.